Ghani (2006 film)

 Ghani (ঘানি) or The Cycle is a 2006 Bangladeshi film directed by Kazi Morshed.
-A Ghani is a large bullock driven oil mill.
 The film won National Film Awards in 11 categories.

 Plot

-Afsu and Shamsu are two brothers living under the rule of a local landlord.
-Afsu leaves the business of bullock driven oil mill for his old age complications but Shamsu continues it due to poverty.
-Shamsu along with his son Bozlu engaged in their forefathers' traditional business in full swing.
+Afsu and Shamsu are brothers living under the rule of a local landlord.
+Afsu leaves the business of bullock driven oil mill due to his old age complications but Shamsu continues it due to poverty.
+Shamsu along with his son Bozlu engage in their forefathers' traditional business in full swing.